 Search committees for tenure-track faculty positions will inform candidates of the University’s background check requirements during the selection process.
 For all other positions, a statement notifying potential applicants of the requirement for appropriate job related background check(s) will be included in the individual job postings.

 Finalists for positions must authorize the university to conduct background checks.
-The finalist will receive email notification of the background check requirement and will be provided with authorization and disclosure forms.
+The finalist will receive email notification of the background check requirement and will be provided with instructions to complete online authorization and disclosure forms.

-The finalist is asked to provide identifying information, including other names used, Social Security Number and birthdate, driver license number, all addresses for the prior 7 years, and conviction history.
+The finalist is asked to provide identifying information, including other names used, Social Security Number and birthdate, driver license number, and all addresses for the prior 7 years.

 Human Resources is charged with obtaining background check reports and the initial evaluation of findings in order to ensure that decisions about findings are made consistently and are based on job-related analysis, taking into account the nature and context of the offense.